 Additionally, the bill modifies the program as it relates to real property acquisition or disposition.
 The bill establishes procedures for individuals in the program who wish to purchase real property to submit notice to the county recorder and local authorities to maintain confidentiality.
-The bill also establishes procedures for the disposition of property by court order in which the property no longer remains in the Safe at Home Program.
+The bill also specifies the participant is responsible for notifying the applicable clerk of courts in order to maintain confidentiality.
+Next, the bill establishes procedures for the disposition of property by court order in which the property no longer remains in the Safe at Home Program.
 With regard to individuals who acquire property, the bill specifies that this provision applies only to program participants who acquire property after the effective date of the bill.
 This potentially limits the number of initial applicants under this portion of the program significantly.
 In addition, the bill establishes provisions by which chief legal officers of political subdivisions may view confidential records.
 These procedures are likely to be used infrequently.
 If that is the case, they would only impose minimal cost increases for the jurisdictions responsible.